 For more than 20 years he has been both a student and a facilitator in Bonding Psychotherapy,

 Rick now provides consulting services including admissions and network/marketing to Algamus Gambling Treatment Services.

-Dr. Terry Vaughan, M.D (Medical Director)
+Dr. Terry Vaughan, M.D (Psychiatrist)

 Dr. Terry Vaughan was most recently the Medical Director of West Yavapai Guidance Clinic and has practiced in Prescott for 11 years.
-She Was one of 41 Psychiatrist nationally awarded the 2009 “Exemplary Psychiatrist” award by NAMI (the National Alliance for the Mentally Ill).
+She was one of 41 Psychiatrist nationally awarded the 2009 “Exemplary Psychiatrist” award by NAMI (the National Alliance for the Mentally Ill).

 Jeff Trudgian, ICGC-II (Primary Counselor)